s311354/Louis/_posts/2021-08-11-Intorduce_CSS_Basics_and_Simple_Python_based_CSSParser.md

   color: red;
 }</span></code></pre></div>

-To apply above CSS to the HTML documents, you neet to give the element a href attribute and link with the CSS style.
+To apply above CSS to the HTML documents, you need to give the element a href attribute and link with the CSS style.
 Otherwise, the styling won't change the appearance of the HTML.
 <div class="language-shell highlighter-rouge"><pre class="highlight"><code class="hljs ruby"><span class="nb">&lt;link href="styles/style.css" rel="stylesheet"&gt;
 </span></code></pre></div>